 - The definition of a ‘funeral plan provider’ will be extended to include firms that have assumed the obligation to provide (or secure the provision of) a funeral as a result of the novation, assignment, or transfer of an existing funeral plan contract.
 This means that, where books of funeral plans are sold, the entity buying them will be carrying out those funeral plan contracts as the provider and will require FCA authorisation.

 - Funeral plans entered into by local authorities, or where the customer and plan provider intend or expect the funeral to occur within one month of the sale, or which provide only for funerals outside the UK, will fall outside of the scope of FCA regulation.

 - FCA wants to see better-value products, better sales practices, and better controls in place, so consumers can be confident of receiving the funeral they have agreed to.
 The FCA believes improvements must be made, given that the Treasury’s Call for Evidence in June 2018 found significant consumer harm in the market, including the mis-selling of products, poor disclosure, and high upfront costs.
 Previous consumer research and the FCA’s own evidence-gathering supported these findings and identified additional potential harms around longer-term instalment plans and the risk of funeral plans failing to deliver the consumer’s funeral.

-The FCA has proposed the following:
+The FCA proposed the following:

-- Because products must meet consumer needs, the sale of those that do not provide for funeral services in all circumstances on the consumer’s death will be banned.
+- Because products must meet consumer needs, the sale of those that do not provide for funeral services in almost all circumstances on the consumer’s death will be banned.